 Oracle Corporation Roadmap and Web Servers

-In the first quarter of 2010, Oracle Corporation completed its acquisition of Sun Microsystems.
-Oracle Corporation is now in direct competition with IBM and Hewlett-Packard.
+With its acquisition of Sun Microsystems, Oracle Corporation is now in direct competition with IBM and Hewlett-Packard.
 Oracle has been integrating Sun Microsystems hardware and software into Oracle Fusion Middleware: 1- New hardware and software architectures.
 2- Providing an application-centric approach to security.
 3- Connecting users, processes, and applications through enterprise portal and content management.
 Oracle is promoting its servers as being faster, more reliable, and secure than its competitor technologies.
 Itís stated strategy is to become the leading high-end server business for both online transaction

 processing and data warehousing.
 Oracle will be selling its web servers with Exadata database software.

 Fusion consists of several Oracle Corporation software products.
 It spans multiple services, including Java EE and developer tools, integration services, business intelligence,

 collaboration, and content management.
 Oracle Fusion Middleware provides software for the development, deployment, and management of

 The Oracle Corporation Roadmap builds upon the WebLogic Server and development platform acquired from BEA Systems.
 It is a Java 2 Platform, Enterprise Edition application which provides the standards compliance and scalable infrastructure required for platform and

 programming languages in a service oriented architecture.
 WebLogic Server major assets and strengths are system management, performance and availability, enterprise-ready messaging

 infrastructure, and enterprise web services.
 It is recognized as superb industry leading software.